Cycling Accident Claims

-Sometimes cyclists suffer accidents because of other road users’ negligence, 2,000 cyclists are seriously injured every year and more than 100 cycling accidents are fatal.
+Sometimes cyclists suffer accidents because of other road user’s negligence.
+Every year over 3,000 cyclists are killed or seriously injured in the UK and more than 100 cycling accidents are fatal.

 If you have been knocked off your bike by another road user, you may be legally entitled to claim compensation.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial, free, no-obligation telephone consultation with a member of our expert team.

 Unfortunately, often cycling injuries involve serious injuries such as head and brain injuries or spinal injuries.
 However, other common cycling injuries include:

 - Broken bones, such as a broken arm, collarbone, or fractured pelvis

 If your child has been involved in a cycling accident on the road, they may have been seriously injured.
 When valuing your claim, we will not only consider the severity of your child’s injury, but also any financial losses associated with their cycling accident.

 If it can be proven that the accident was caused by the negligence of another road user, you may be able to make a successful cycling compensation claim on behalf of your child.

 Over the last 25 years, our solicitors have helped many individuals and families following cycling accidents and we have an excellent track record in helping our clients receive the compensation they deserve.